Digital & Tech Glossary

 UI (User Interface)

-The visual elements and interactive components through which users interact with a product.
+The visual elements and interactive components through which users interact with a product, directly impacting user experience and engagement.

 UTM Parameters

-URL tracking codes that identify traffic sources and campaign performance in analytics platforms.
+URL tracking codes that identify traffic sources and campaign performance in analytics platforms, enabling marketers to measure ROI precisely.

 Usability Testing

-Observing users attempting tasks to identify interface problems.
+Observing users attempting tasks to identify interface problems and improve user experience, ensuring digital products are intuitive and effective.

 User Experience (UX)